adamb314/ThreadHandler/README.md

 ```c++
 THREAD_HANDLER_WITH_EXECUTION_ORDER_OPTIMIZED(InterruptTimer::getInstance());
 ```
 This configures the ThreadHandler to precalculate the execution order of all threads with the same priority and stores it.
-This changes how the cpu load from the thread scheduling scales with number of threads.
+This changes how the CPU load from the thread scheduling scales with number of threads.
 The default configuration will search through all threads before calling run on one.
 This means that the overhead before calling the right thread scales by O(n) where n is the number of threads.
 With optimization active the scheduler only need to check the unique number of thread priority groups, which means that it instead scales by O(p) where p is the number of unique priorities.

-The downside to the optimization is that it requiers more memory since the precalculated execution order has to be stored.
+The downside to the optimization is that it requires more memory since the precalculated execution order has to be stored.
 When creating and destroying threads after enabling thread execution by calling
 ```c++
 ThreadHandler::getInstance()->enableThreadExecution();
 ```